 Regional municipalities require new developments to retain stormwater on site, up to a 10- or 25-year design storm, using methods found in the Yakima Regional Stormwater Manual.
-To obtain short or long subdivision approval, proposed development projects in Yakima County require a site drainage plan demonstrating how stormwater will be retained and infiltrated on site (County Ordinance 14.48.100).
-Likewise, the County and City of Yakima requires all off street parking drainage to be disposed of on site (Yakima Municipal Code 15.06.110).
+To obtain short or long subdivision approval, proposed development projects in Yakima County require a site drainage plan demonstrating how stormwater will be retained and infiltrated on site (County Ordinance 12.10.250).
 For building projects over 4,000 square feet in Sunnyside, a professional architect or engineer must prepare a stormwater disposal system to obtain a building permit.